All Sports for Schools athletes have represented Great Britain at the highest level in various Olympic disciplines.

 Jade broke the Scottish national women's long jump record almost 40 years after the original record had been made!

 GB Diver James Denny started diving when he was 12 years old in 2005.
-One of his first events was the Junior European Champs but 2014 became THE year for James!

-He came 4th at the European Champs in the 10m synchro with Tom Daley.
+In 2014, he came 4th at the European Champs in the 10m synchro with Tom Daley.

 He won a silver medal at the Commonwealth Games in the same event with Tom.

-He won silver at the British Champs in the 3m synchro event with Oliver Dingley and GOLD on his own in the 3m event.
+He won silver at the British Champs in the 3m synchro event with Oliver Dingley and Gold on his own in the 3m event.

 And to top it all James was the first ever British male diver to complete forward 4.5 somersaults in competition!